 - Google Chrome’s inbuilt option to reopen the pages that were open last.

 Using the Google Chrome Options

 Google Chrome comes with lots of handy features.
-Reopen last open pages is one of them.
-Here’s how to set that option in your browser settings.
+Reopening last open pages is one of them.
+Here’s how to set that option in your chrome settings.